What does MCG (ug) mean on a vitamin D label?

 Other related misinterpretations

-Chart adapted from U.S. Department of Health and Human Services
+Chart adapted from the U.S. Department of Health and Human Services

 Photo from: Ddrops® One carton